amashhour1974/WeTransfer/README.md

     - After the first five callls to the faulty_endpoint, the next call(Line 12) will not make an api-request to the flask server instead it will raise an Exception, mentioning to retry after a specified number of secs.

-    - Even if you make an API call to the success_endpoint endpoint (Line 13), it will still raise error.
+    - If you make an API call to the success_endpoint endpoint (Line 13), it will still raise error.
 It is in "Open" state.

 ```